 As the vocational support intervention comprises a stepped model of care, participants will only receive the level of support that they require to achieve sustained RTW defined as return to any work for at least 4 weeks, this would include those who RTW in their previous occupation with adjustments and those who return to temporary, alternative work.[Young et al 2016] The level of intervention and the number of contacts with the VSW will be tailored to the needs of each participant.
-All participants will be offered Step 1, and the decision on whether the participant needs to step up to the next level will be based on discussion between the participant and the VSW.
+All participants will be offered Step 1, and the decision on whether the participant and the VSW.